thinkmassive/thinkmassive.github.io/_posts/2016-08-30-cover-letter.md

 ---
 {% include JB/setup %}

-Quick link to my resume: <a href="http://bit.ly/amiller-resume">Alex Miller resume, Aug 2016 (PDF)</a>
+Quick link to my resume: <a href="/resume-amiller_2016.pdf">Alex Miller resume, Aug 2016</a>

 ## Welcome to the Hotel California

-In mid-July I departed from Durham, NC with the intention of making a two-week <a href="/meta/2016/08/01/cross-country-journey">journey across the country</a> to spend a month working from my employer's HQ (Santa Clara), followed by a two-week trip returning to NC.
+In mid-July I departed from Durham, NC with the intention of making a two-week <a href="/meta/2016/08/01/cross-country-journey">journey across the country</a> to spend a month working from my employer's HQ (Santa Clara), then returning to NC.
 Through a surprising sequence of events, inconceivable a couple short weeks ago, I now have a short-term lease in Cupertino and am searching for my ideal Bay Area startup, where I can make an impact on the world.

 ## Professional Growth